 When you check your ego at the door it’s easier to see the bigger picture.
 There comes a time no matter how much money you earn when you need to grow up and do the responsible thing, take care of your finances.
 Now, I’m not saying that everyone should grab a pen and paper and start budgeting.

 Not every couple is meant to budget but if you want to learn to work as a team you need to do it together.
 You remember the saying, “A happy wife means a happy life”, don’t you?
 Well I believe that goes both ways too but it takes work from both of you.
 Money is only one part of a relationship but it certainly can push a couple in many directions.

-You don’t need to stop drinking beer (I don’t) nor do you have to give up golfing, hockey, going to concerts, fishing and hunting trips but what you do need to do is save the money to go.
+You don’t need to stop drinking beer (I don’t) nor do you have to give up golfing, hockey with street hockey sticks from Hockey Monkey, going to concerts, fishing and hunting trips but what you do need to do is save the money to go.
 You must stop spending like you have that continuous flow of money-juice coming in, because clearly it has caught up to you.

 Your wife tells me that you are not putting as much money away as you should be into your retirement savings and that she is maxing out her Tax Free Savings Account but you are not.
 You are also not taking advantage of your employers retirement savings plan where they match your contributions.
 Clearly you like throwing money out the window, but that’s no surprise since your wife wants my help in hopes you realize this.